nikitavoloboev/data/macOS/apps/textual.md

 ## Notes
 - I can inspect HTML of the window by going to `HELP -> Advanced -> Enter Developer Mode` and then right clicking on what I want to inspect.
+- Right click on chat background and `Force Reload Style` will reapply the styles you made in the active theme (as well as the JS code).

 ## Links
 - [Adding scripts](https://help.codeux.com/textual/Writing-Scripts.kb)